Destinat0r/FoodTracker/README.md

 #### **How to install**
 - clone project
-- run `mvn clean tomcat7:run` in command line tool
+- run `mvn clean spring-boot:run` in command line tool
 - open `localhost:8080` in web browser